PinewoodPip/epip/docs/index.md

 ### World Tooltips
 A keybind has been added to make world item tooltips toggleable, so you don't need to hold alt all the time.
 Additionally, a setting exists to disable these tooltips for empty containers and bodies.

-### Rewards UI
-An option has been added to allow viewing the character sheet while within the quest rewards screen, allowing you to compare rewards to your party's currently equipped items.

 ### Overhead Text and Notifications
 Settings have been added to shorten the duration of overhead text, and to change their size (as well as the size of damage numbers).